by Rachel V

 (CA/NY)

 Answer: You can apply for a new passport in New York as long as you have the proper documentation.
-Since you were a minor when you current passport was issued, you must appear in person at an application acceptance facility.
+Since you were a minor when your current passport was issued, you must appear in person at an application acceptance facility.

 The application you need to submit is Form DS-11.
 It must be signed in the presence of a passport agent.
 You can present either a birth certificate or your current passport as evidence of U.S. citizenship.

-If you apply at New York Passport Office and submit out-of-state primary identification, you must present an additional ID document, as well.
+If you apply at a New York Passport Office and submit out-of-state primary identification, you must present an additional ID document, as well.
 For example, if you apply with a California Driver's License, you must present a second ID containing as much of the following information as possible: your photo, full name, date of birth and the document issuance date.

 |